 Although smart card possesses the ability to run multiple applications, however, most cards in use today are still designed to serve just one purpose.
-For example, a stored-value phonecard and digital ID storage devices for access control.
+For example, a stored-value phonecard and digital ID cards for access control.
 In a single-purpose card system, the application, data, and the card belong to the card issuer, in which case the management of data, application, and memory space is simple.
-The same management policy becomes impractical if more than one applications are used.
+Such management approach becomes inadequate if more than one applications are used.
 Many other issues will need to be taken into account, such as memory partition, access privilege, data sharing rights, and file logical structure etc. The design of each element would affect the system's infrastructure and its operability.
-On a multiapplication smart card, there is an operating system used to manage the card resources (such as memory, files, cryptographic engine etc) and applications.
+On a multi-application smart card, there is an operating system used to manage the card resources (such as memory, files, cryptographic engine etc) and applications.
 The resources stored on the card can come from various sources.
-Multiapplication smart card are getting more attentions and few obvious reasons are listed here: Reduced Number of Cards, Reduced Time for Card Issuer to Release New Products to the Market, Easy Post-Issuance Updating, and Possible Synergies between companies.

-Security has always been a major concern on storing secret information on smart card.
-Take Java Card for example, its security features against malicious codes have been widely discussed, however, not all smart cards Java technology, and there still lacks a recognised policy for multiapplication smart cards.
+Take Java Card for example, its security features against malicious codes have been widely discussed, however, not all smart cards use Java technology, and there still lacks a widely recognised policy for multi-application smart cards.